idrinth-thalui/core/dialogue/places/idrinthFollowerDialoguePlaceThalmorEmbassy.md

 - Can't say I'm among friends here.
-- Trinimac, give me the strenght to stay calm.
+- Trinimac, give me the strength to stay calm.
 - My blood boils for their blood.
+- Traitors to your ancestors.